This is my very first renewal. How do I enter my CME?

 I live out of state and cannot enter my hospital privileges

-Only North Carolina residents are required to enter hospital privileges.
+Only North Carolina Hospitals are required to be listed.

 I live out of state.
 Why can’t I enter my county?

-Only licensees who practice in North Carolina are required to enter their county.
+Only North Carolina counties are required to be listed.

 How long does it take to process a license renewal?